-Consider CORE an introductory seminar on leadership and its applications.
-In addition to academic leadership theory, students will explore a multitude of topics in the social sciences and psychology, focusing on how those topics relate to leadership.
+Consider CORE an introductory seminar on leadership theories and their applications.
+In addition to leadership theory, students will explore a wide variety of case studies that exemplify leadership in different areas of society.
 Furthermore, students will construct an understanding of their own positions on complex issues in leadership.
 Heavy emphasis is placed on peer-to-peer facilitation and engaging discussion when in the classroom environment.
-Facilitators will not lecture, and students are expected to become active participants in their own education.
-The purpose of CORE is not to memorize leadership content, but rather to equip students with the tools necessary for successful leadership.
-Ultimately, students will better comprehend their own identities as leaders.
+Facilitators will host robust discussions, and students are expected to become active participants in their own education.
+The purpose of CORE is not to memorize leadership content, but rather to give students the opportunity to visualize themselves as leaders and better comprehend their own identities in leadership.